peasantbird/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 *NFRs taken from the given constraints found **[here](https://nus-cs2103-ay2324s1.github.io/website/schedule/week4/project.html)**:*
+The marking of NFRs as fulfilled/unfulfilled below is accurate for v1.4.
 -[x] The product should be optimized for keyboard users who can type fast and prefer typing over other means of input.
 -[x] The data should be stored locally in a human editable text file, instead of in a database.
 -[x] The software should primarily follow OOP.